Google closes deal to buy Fitbit as U.S. Justice Dept probe continues | Technology

 Search and advertising giant Google has closed its deal to buy fitness tracking company Fitbit, the companies said on Thursday, even as the U.S. Justice Department said it was continuing its probe of the $2.1 billion transaction.

 The Justice Department, which sued Alphabet Inc's Google in October for allegedly violating antitrust law in its search and search advertising businesses, said it "has not reached a final decision about whether to pursue an enforcement action" regarding the Fitbit deal.
-Google said in a statement that it had worked with the department during a 14-month probe.
-"We continue to be in touch with them and we're committed to answering any additional questions," a Google spokesperson said.
+"We complied with the DOJ's (Justice Department's) extensive review for the past 14 months, and the agreed upon waiting period expired without their objection," a Google spokesperson said.
+"We continue to be in touch with them and we're committed to answering any additional questions."

 It is rare for a big deal to close without antitrust approval.
 Australia has also not yet approved the transaction.
 Google won EU antitrust approval last month for its Fitbit bid after agreeing to restrictions on how it will use customers' health-related data.